kaubri/innovate-atl/README.md

+# What is CityPulse ATL?
+CityPulse ATL is a pioneering initiative designed to bridge the gap between the people of Atlanta and their public officials.
+Our mission is simple yet profound: to empower individuals to report the needs of their city without the traditional barriers of knowledge, accessibility, and bureaucracy.

 # Tech Stack
+- Language: Python 3
-- Python, Flask
+- Framework: Flask
-- OpenAI (model: gpt-3.5-turbo)
+- API: OpenAI API (model: gpt-3.5-turbo)
-- New Relic
+- Observability: New Relic

 # Run CityPulse ATL
+The CityPulse application exists within a docker container to ensure a consistent environment when running and because NewRelic required a Linux environment when using Flask.

 config.py is not in source-control because it serves as a configuration file that contains the OpenAI API key.

 To run locally, you will need to create this file and set OPENAI_API_KEY to your OpenAI API Key